atom/atom/docs/apm-rest-api.md

 #### GET /api/packages/:name/stargazers

-List users that have starred a package.
+List the users that have starred a package.

 Returns a list of user objects: